 Recommended Hardware Wallets

 We strongly recommend buying a hardware wallet before investing in Cryptocurrency, especially if you plan to invest a substantial amount.
-The two hardware wallets we offer support for are the Ledger Nano S and Trezor.
+The two hardware wallets we offer support for are the Ledger and Trezor.

 If you have any questions regarding hardware wallets please contact us.